aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

   }),
   artifacts: codebuild.Artifacts.s3({
       bucket,
-      name: 'name',
       includeBuildId: false,
       packageZip: true,
       path: 'another/path',
       identifier: 'AddArtifact1',
-      useBuildspecName: true,
     }),
 });
 ```

+Because we've not set the `name` property, this example will set the
-This example will produce an artifact named as defined in the Buildspec file,
+`overrideArtifactName` parameter, and produce an artifact named as defined in
-uploaded to an S3 bucket (`bucket`).
-The path will be `another/path` and the
+the Buildspec file, uploaded to an S3 bucket (`bucket`).
+The path will be
-artifact will be a zipfile.
-In this case, the `name` parameter will be ignored
+`another/path` and the artifact will be a zipfile.
-by CodeBuild in favour of that specified in the `buildspec.yml`.

 ## CodePipeline